-After a two-year pandemic hiatus, Pride Toronto (June 1–30, 2022) makes its highly-anticipated return with an extensive IRL program of events, marches, rallies and parties that will transform Church-Wellesley Village into a magical wonderland of 2SLGBTQ+ festivities.
+Pride Toronto (June 1–30, 2023) is one of the best times of year to visit Toronto, with an extensive program of events, marches, rallies and parties that transform Church-Wellesley Village into a nonstop wonderland of 2SLGBTQ+ festivities.

-But the celebrations don’t stop there.
-Whether you’re a lover of contemporary art, a style-savvy fashionista, or the life of the party, The Village has more in store during Pride and year-round.
+Festival Weekend (June 23–25, 2023) is a big draw, but the celebrations don’t stop there.
+Whether you’re the life of the party, a devoted hedonist, style-savvy fashionista or lover of contemporary art, queer-friendly Toronto has more in store during Pride and year-round.
 Here’s where to find it.

 The Arts Connoisseur